Dutch–Mataram conflicts: Siege of Batavia (1628–1629)

 In the first attack, Bahureksa's fleet carried 150 head of cattle, 5,900 sacks of sugar, 26,600 coconuts and 12,000 sacks of rice to transfer to the Dutch.
 The Dutch realized this and created a line of defense.
 After many ships had beached, they invaded Batavia assisted by a second army in October led by Mandurareja.
 These attacks failed and, Bahureksa and Mandurareja were executed in Batavia by executioners sent by Sultan Agung in December 1628.

 The second attack was carried out in May 1629.
 The first army was led by Adipati Ukur and the second army was led by Adipati Juminah.
 This time, Mataram prepared rice supplies in Karawang and Cirebon.
-Dutch spies had been utilized and located Mataram's supplies and destroyed them so that Mataram troops were weakend and defeated.
+Dutch spies had been utilized and located Mataram's supplies and destroyed them so that Mataram troops were weakened and defeated.
 By the end of the battle, they succeeded in damming and polluting the Ciliwung River, causing Jan Pieterszoon Coen to die from Cholera.